 FHA loan down payment requirements

 With an FHA loan, you can purchase a home with a down payment as low as 3.5%.
 This is a big benefit, especially for first time homebuyers who may not have cash on hand for a larger down payment.
-You typically need to have a credit score of 580 or better in order to qualify for a lower 3.5% down payment.
-If your credit score is between 500 and 579, you will likely need to make a 10% down payment to get an FHA loan.
+You typically need to have a credit score of 600 or better in order to qualify for a lower 3.5% down payment with an FHA loan through Freedom Mortgage.

 FHA loan property requirements